Restorative Dentistry in Great Neck, NY

-You deserve a smile you’re proud of, and at Passes Dental Care, our mission is to help you achieve one.
-As a leading dental practice serving the Great Neck, NY area, we’re proud to offer a wide variety of dental treatments ranging from general dentistry to cosmetic dental treatment, and we work hard to make the treatment process fit into even the busiest of lifestyles.
-And if you need to repair your smile after dental decay or trauma, our restorative dental treatments can help.
+You deserve a smile you can proud of, and at Passes Dental Care, our mission is to help you achieve one.
+As a leading dental practice serving the Great Neck, NY area, we’re proud to offer a wide variety of tooth replacement solutions and dental restorations crafted from durable materials.

 Repairing Teeth for the Perfect Smile